JWT Configuration

 audience

 This is an optional field.
 Certain providers might set a claim which indicates the intended audience for the JWT.
-This can be checked by setting this field.
+This must be checked by setting this field.

 When this field is set, during the verification process of the JWT, the aud